 PROXY STATEMENT FOR THE 2020 ANNUAL MEETING OF STOCKHOLDERS To Be Held at 8:00 a.m.
-Pacific Time on Tuesday, June 9, 2020
+Pacific Time on Thursday, June 24, 2021

-This proxy statement and the enclosed form of proxy are furnished in connection with the solicitation of proxies by our board of directors for use at the 2020 annual meeting of stockholders of IGM Biosciences, Inc. (the Annual Meeting), and any postponements, adjournments or continuations thereof.
-The Annual Meeting will be held on Tuesday, June 9, 2020 at 8:00 a.m.
-Pacific Time virtually via live webcast.
-You will be able to attend the Annual Meeting virtually by visiting www.virtualshareholdermeeting.com/IGMS2020, where you will be able to listen to the meeting live, submit guestions and vote online by entering the control number on your proxy card.
+This proxy statement and the enclosed form of proxy are furnished in connection with the solicitation of proxies by our board of directors for use at the 2021 annual meeting of stockholders of IGM Biosciences, Inc. (the Annual Meeting), and any postponements, adjournments or continuations thereof.
+The Annual Meeting will be held on Thursday, June 24, 2021 at 8:00 a.m.
+Pacific Time via live webcast.
+You will be able to attend the Annual Meeting virtually by visiting www.virtualshareholdermeeting.com/IGMS2021, where you will be able to listen to the meeting live and vote online by entering the control number on your proxy card.
+We expect to mail the Notice of Internet Availability of Proxy Materials (the Notice) containing instructions on how to access this proxy statement and our annual report on or about May 3, 2021 to all stockholders entitled to vote at the Annual Meeting.
+The proxy materials and our 2020 annual report can be accessed by following the instructions in the Notice.